anuyts/menkar/README.md

 cd menkar/menkar
 stack install
 ```
-Menkar is now installed as `menkar-exe`.
+Menkar is now installed as `menkar`.

 ### Running
 Type-check the concatenation of three files: